Charles IrelandArtist(s)Andy WarholArtist NationalityAmerican (North American)Object Creation Date1979Medium & SupportPolaroidDimensions

 4 1/4 in x 3 3/8 in (10.8 cm x 8.6 cm)Credit LineGift of The Andy Warhol Foundation for the Visual Arts, Inc.Subject matter

 This is a portrait of Charles Ireland.
 In 1979, Warhol was commissioned to take a series of polaroids of Ireland in order to produce a number of silkscreen prints.
 Ireland was a chairman and president of Birmingham's Vulcan Materials Company and supported the Birmingham Museum of Art.

 A bust-length portrait of a man.
-He wears a patterned suit, tie, and white makeup.
-He leans to the left of the frame, resting his hand on his chin.Primary Object ClassificationPhotographCollection AreaPhotographyRights
+He wears a patterned suit, tie, and holds his hand up to his chin, revealing a wrist watch.Primary Object ClassificationPhotographCollection AreaPhotographyRights

 If you are interested in using an image for a publication, please visit http://umma.umich.edu/request-image

 for more information and to fill out the online Image Rights and Reproductions Request Form.

 suits (main garments)